egilber2/Statistical_Inference_GSS/GSS_Inference_proj.md

 </tbody>
 </table>

-It's difficult to draw any conclusions by simply looking at the counts in the table so we'll calculate the proportion who have 'hardly\_any' confidence in the press across years.

 From the table, we can calculate the proportion of respondents who had 'hardly\_any' confidence in the press in 2010 and 2016.
 $$\\small \\hat{p}\_{2010} = 594/1377 = 0.43$$
 $$\\small \\hat{p}\_{2016} = 963/1956 = 0.49$$
- It appears that the proportion of respondents in our sample data who had 'hardly\_any' confidence in the press increased in 2016 relative to 2010.
-We can visualize the difference in proportions with a bar plot.

 It appears that the proportion of respondents in our sample data who had 'hardly\_any' confidence in the press increased in 2016 relative to 2010.
 We can visualize the difference in proportions with a bar plot.

 ``` r
 ggplot(gss_press, aes(x = year, fill = press_conf)) + theme(panel.border = element_rect(colour = "black",